OxfordRSE/NTDMC_trachoma_pipeline/README.md

 We want to find the right transmission model parameters at each location (Implementation Unit).
-We start from geostatistical data that represents the observed distribution of prevalences at IUs.
-We use the AMIS algorithm to sample a set of 200 parameters from a distribution that best matches the observed distribution of parameters.
+We start from geostatistical data that represents the observed distribution of prevalences for each IU.
+We use the AMIS algorithm to sample a set of 200 parameters from a distribution that yields prevalences that best match the observed distribution of parameters.

 With these parameters and the associated statistical weight, we can